frkatona/ObsidianSync/Lab/MURI.md

 - dielectric breakdown

 ---
+### 12/10 Meeting Notes
+- I spoke to Dean at the MSC who says we should be able to use the UTM with the oven for lap shear
+- Ben S
+	- says he has some material to pass to me (a "first pass") for the thickness attempts
+	- CTEM and STEM images show a 3-layer structure: graphitic C, small B4C crystallite, and large B4C crystallite layer
+	- SAED (e- diffraction) pattern remains the same in both layers for B4C + graphite
+	- EELS shows locations of B and C
+		- in the regions they are co-localized at a 3 (maybe 4) to 1 ratio
+		- but the dark areas seem to predominate and they are what, graphite?
+- Ben L says our lab could probably do a good job with image analysis of boron and carbide segmentation with our techniques
+- Tainara has some laser sample stuff
+	- Kissinger plot showing 194 kJ/mol effective Ea
+---
 ### 12/3 MURI Meeting Notes (Adri attendance)
 - Adri and Rob discussing their paper (re)submission
 - Rob says Ben S still not quite there with laying down known thickness, but he'll ask about the known thickness of samples as well as the standard PCD for Greg